 The travel retail industry faces an existential challenge, but also an unprecedented opportunity.
 The time is surely right to reassess the fundamentals of our business; the customer experience, online and offline; the move to an omnichannel model; the better use of data; and the need for more meaningful partnership between stakeholders.

-Attendees at the conference will have the opportunity to play a full part in the debate, which promises to be a fascinating exchange on the future of our industry.
+Attendees at the conference had the opportunity to play a full part in the debate, which proved to be a fascinating exchange on the future of our industry.

 Most now agree that the Covid-19 crisis has acted as a catalyst for many trends that were already under way pre-2020.
 One such trend is digitalization, in all parts of our day-to-day lives – and especially in how and what we purchase.